tituni/tituni.github.io/devops/harbor_package_registry.md

     ```cmd
     docker compose up -d
     ```
-12. Admin credentials are: user: Harbor12345, password: root123 (will be changed after initial login)
+12. Admin credentials are: user: admin, password: Harbor12345 (will be changed after initial login)

 ---
 ## If it still doesn't work...